smaurice101/readthedocs/docs/source/genai.rst

             prompt='What is this video about?
 Is there anythin strange about this video?'  # prompts to ask video chatgot about the video

-        #Call video chatgpt
+        #Load video chatgpt
             ret=maadstml.videochatloadresponse(url,port,filename,prompt,responsefolder,temperature,max_output_tokens)
             print(ret)

-            CALL Video chat gpt container - you can put this in a loop and analyse several videos at once with multiple containers videofilename = 'sample_6.mp4'
+        #CALL Video chat gpt container - you can put this in a loop and analyse several videos at once with multiple containers
+        videofilename = 'sample_6.mp4'

         ret = videochat(videofilename) # returns the response file name
         print(ret)